ligato/docs/docs/tutorials/07_vpp-connection.md

 #### 4. Multi-request VPP call

 The VPP binary API also defines multi-request messages, where a single request generates multiple replies.
-Such a call is often used for reading data from VPP.
+Programs  will often use such a call for reading data from VPP.

-Multi-request messages contain a `Dump` suffix for request message, and a `Details` suffix for a reply.
+Multi-request messages contain a `Dump` suffix for a request message, and a `Details` suffix for a reply.
 Let's use a multi-request call to retrieve configured interfaces.

 Prepare a new method and define the request of type `SwInterfaceDump`.
 Call this request using `SendMultiRequest` and retain the retrieved context:
 ```go